NinoslavVasic/Looks-like-we-ve-made-our-First-Contract-/README.md

 * **Level Three** is a `DeferredEquityPlan` that models traditional company stock plans.
 This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for a single employee.

-### Starting project
+### Starting Project

 Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contracts  using the starter code for respected level above.

 While developing and testing contracts, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.

 #### SetUp, Compile, Deploy
 As Solidity is OOP (Object Oriented Programming) language all contracts must be compiled and deployed first.

-#### NOTE: Make sure to use correct compiling version in Remix (^0.5.0 or above) and always use prefunded address from Metamask.
+###### NOTE: Make sure to use correct compiling version in Remix (^0.5.0 or above) and always use prefunded address from Metamask.
 Contracts deployment has to be done with 0 wei and Injected Web3 which will automatically connect your 'lead' MetaMask address.
 As this exercise require using multiple ETH wallet address always check if your 'lead' in order to succesfully execute transactions.

 #### Test the contracts